-Val has thirteen years of experience treating all types of eating disorders while also specializing in sports nutrition, menopause, and women’s health.
+Val has over fourteen years of experience treating all types of eating disorders while also specializing in sports nutrition, menopause, and women’s health.
 Prior to establishing her private practice, she worked as a clinical dietitian in the treatment of eating disorders.
 In addition to her role as a lead clinical dietitian, she implemented and coordinated The University of Minnesota-The Emily Program Dietetic Internship program, the first ACEND accredited eating disorder dietetic internship in the country.

 Although her practice has expanded to provide comprehensive nutrition services to individuals beyond those struggling with eating disorders, Val is passionate about eating disorder prevention and providing nutrition care to populations vulnerable to pathological eating problems, most notably with athletes and midlife women.
-She has worked as the consulting dietitian for the University of Minnesota Women’s Gymnastics team and Atlanta Ballet; and, has provided nutrition consulting and presentations for numerous dance, figure skating, gymnastics, and other sport organizations including the Minnesota Dance Medicine Foundation, the Wisconsin Association of Cheer/Pom Coaches and Just for Kix, a company providing dance programs in thirteen states.
+She has worked as the consulting dietitian for the University of Minnesota Women’s Gymnastics team and Atlanta Ballet; and, has provided nutrition consulting and presentations for numerous dance, figure skating, gymnastics, and other sport organizations including the Minnesota Dance Medicine Foundation, the Wisconsin Association of Cheer/Pom Coaches and Just for Kix, a company providing dance programs in fourteen states.

 Speaking and Writing